kothawader8-arch/Detecting-Lung-Cancer-via-CT-Image-Analysis-using-Deep-Learning-Models/README.md

 | 99 | 8.
 Zero-shot sanity check | Class distribution + confusion matrix, cross-dataset |
 | 110 | 9.
 Final run manifest | Consolidated run metadata export |

-Grad-CAM (`class GradCAM`, code cell 62) and Monte Carlo Dropout (`enable_mc_dropout`, code cell 69) are both implemented between the Section 6 and Section 7 markdown headers (cells 56–72) but are not marked with their own top-level markdown headers in this notebook.

 ---